samodom/UIKitSwagger/Docs/AutoLayout.md

 ### Dimensions

 #### Single Dimension

-Restricting a view's width or height to a constant or range is easy enough:
+Restricting a view's width or height to a constant or range is easy enough and the returned constraints are automatically activated:

  - `constrainWidth(160)`
  - `constrainWidth(120 ...
 160)`